otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 and prekey profiles that can be published in one message is 255 respectively.

-Prekey Messages are included in this message when there are few or none messages left on the server.
+Prekey Messages are included in this message when there are few or none messages left on the Prekey Server.
 This can be checked by sending a "Storage Status Message" to the Prekey Server.
-If the result of the "Storage Status Message" message indicates that the number of stored Prekey Messages is getting low, the client should upload more Prekey Messages - otherwise it will be impossible for other clients to start non-interactive DAKE's with the client.
+If the result of the "Storage Status Message" message indicates that the number of stored Prekey Messages is getting low, the client should upload more Prekey Messages - otherwise it will be impossible for other clients to start the non-interactive DAKE's with the client.
 The maximum number of prekey messages that can be published in one message is 255.

 This message must be attached to a DAKE-3 message.